Overview of an Associates in Forensic Science

 • Trace Evidence Examination (glass, hairs, polymers, soil, etc.)

-Will I need a bachelor’s or master’s to work in forensic science?
+Will I need a bachelor’s or master’s to work in this field?

 The truth is that many labs require that forensic science analysts have at least a bachelor’s degree.
 Depending on the lab you work for or your specialty, you might even need to have a master’s degree.
 So, though an associate degree can help you start your academic career in the most inexpensive way possible, if you choose to work in this field you may eventually need to go back to school.